gumaerc-testorg/21g.107-fall-2014/content/pages/assignments/module-2-sessions-11-16.md

 *   Preview of \[PC\] Lesson 1:
     1. Read "Grammatical Points" and "Sentence Patterns and Word Usage." on pp. 10–14.
     2. Study the Vocabulary on pp. 2–4 (listen to the audio file).
-Learn the [Lesson 1 required characters]({{< baseurl >}}/pages/study-materials#Lessons_1-2) by heart (check Appendix III on pp. 249–79 for character stroke order).
+Learn the {{% resource_link 8b281a78-7af6-0ff6-b9ab-be5bf3c13f16 "Lesson 1 required characters" "#Lessons_1-2" %}} by heart (check Appendix III on pp. 249–79 for character stroke order).
 Make sure you know the other Lesson 1 characters by sight.
     3. Read the text on p.
 6 (listen to the audio file).
 Write on your book the answers to the questions in the exercises on pp. 6–7.
     4. Read Dialogues 1–2 on pp. 8–9 (listen to the audio file), and study "Expressions Used in Class." on p.
 20 (listen to the audio file).
 *   Complete Lingt Speaking Assignment One before the class.